leannezhang/GithubIssues/README.md

 ## NPM Issue Viewer App
 This is a new issue viewer application created with ReactJS.
-The trial project for this viewer is the [npm issues from github] (https://github.com/npm/npm/issues).
+The trial project for this viewer is the [npm issues from github](https://github.com/npm/npm/issues).
 [Mock-up](#mock-up) is available below.

 ## Run this app